 Pupils are actively encouraged to make choices at our school, knowing that they are in a safe and supportive environment.
 As a school we provide boundaries for our children to make choices safely, through the provision of a safe environment and planned curriculum.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety teaching and PSHE lessons.
-Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, choosing the level of challenge in some lessons and they are becoming increasingly more involved in child-led learning.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety teaching, Rights Respecting assemblies and PSHE lessons.
+Pupils are developing their use of Rights Respecting language to support their decisions and choices as they know they have rights, and they know how these must be respected.
+Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, choosing the level of challenge in some lessons and they are becoming increasingly more involved in childled learning in lessons and through the School Council.